MohdAleeRehman/AudioVerse/README.md

 3. Set up Firebase:

-1. Go to the Firebase Console and create a new project.
+a.
+Go to the Firebase Console and create a new project.
-2. Add an Android/iOS app to your Firebase project.
+b.
+Add an Android/iOS app to your Firebase project.
-3. Download the google-services.json (for Android) and GoogleService-Info.plist (for iOS) files and place them in the respective directories in your Flutter project.
+c.
+Download the google-services.json (for Android) and GoogleService-Info.plist (for iOS) files and place them in the respective directories in your Flutter project.
-4. Enable Firebase Authentication and Firestore in your Firebase project.
+d.
+Enable Firebase Authentication and Firestore in your Firebase project.

 5. Run the app:
    ```sh